vikfroberg/experiments/data-fetching/README.md

 ## Experiment #1

+Replace should always cancel the other ones and return the new content

 - [x] Sequential appending fetch with argument
 - [x] Sequential replacing fetch with argument
 - [x] Sequential mutations with argument